 Component Object Model (COM) is a technology that Microsoft introduced in the 1990s to support interoperability among different programs possibly developed by different vendors.
-The Object Linking and Embedding (OLE) technology that allows embedding arbitrary content in a Microsoft Word document, for instance, relies on this infrastructure.
+The Object Linking and Embedding (OLE) technology that lets you embed arbitrary content in a Microsoft Word document, for instance, relies on this infrastructure.
 COM is a binary standard that allows code written in different languages to interoperate, assuming that the programming language supports this infrastructure.
 Most of the Windows operating system and its applications are based on COM components.

-The CLR was initially conceived as an essential tool to develop COM components, being that COM was the key technology at the end of 1990s.
-It is no surprise that the Microsoft implementation of CLR interoperates easily and efficiently with the COM infrastructure.
+The CLR was initially conceived as an essential tool to develop COM components, because COM was the key technology at the end of 1990s.
+It's no surprise that the Microsoft implementation of CLR interoperates easily and efficiently with the COM infrastructure.

-In this section, we briefly review the main concepts of the COM infrastructure and its goals in order to show you how COM components can be consumed from F# (and vice versa) and how F# components can be exposed as COM components.
+This section briefly reviews the main concepts of the COM infrastructure and its goals in order to show you how COM components can be consumed from F# (and vice versa) and how F# components can be exposed as COM components.

-A COM component is a binary module with a well-defined interface that can be dynamically loaded at run time by a running program.
+A COM component is a binary module with a well-defined interface that can be dynamically loaded at runtime by a running program.
 The COM design was influenced by CORBA and the Interface Definition Language (IDL) to describe a component as a set of interfaces.
 In the case of COM, however, components are always loaded inside the process using the dynamic loading of DLLs.
-Even when a component runs in a different process, a stub is loaded as a DLL, and it is responsible for interprocess communication.
+Even when a component runs in a different process, a stub is loaded as a DLL, and it's responsible for interprocess communication.